 The replacement cost for lost books that have been published within the previous five calendar years will be the full cost of the lost book plus a $20 processing charge plus any overdue fines that have accrued.
 The replacement cost for books with a publication date prior to the previous five calendar years will be $100 plus a $20 processing charge plus any overdue fines that have accrued.
 The library will not accept replacement copies of lost books purchased by the user responsible for the lost item.

-Clearing Fines & Payments: Before institutional action is taken, payments to the Library for missing books can be made in cash, by check or DuckBill$.
+Clearing Fines & Payments: Before institutional action is taken, payments to the Library for missing books can be made in cash, by check or DuckBills, payable at the Circulation Services Desk.
 Patrons are encouraged to return overdue books even if they are unable to make payments at that time.
 If the person responsible for the missing item finds the item after the library has ordered a replacement copy, the replacement costs will not be refunded to the user.

-To find reserve books in the Reserve Collection, please go to the Library Catalog and click on Reserve Desk.
-You can search by Instructor, Course Number, or Course Name.
+Books on reserve will appear in the catalog as "Samuel C. Williams Library Reserve Books (2 hours)."
 Bring the title of the book, author, and call number to the Circulation Services Desk and ask for the book.

 Reserve Course Materials

 A small number of popular periodical titles are kept at the Circulation Desk for a current rolling 3-month period.
-Reserve periodicals can be borrowed for 2 hours & can only be used in the Library
+Reserve periodicals can be borrowed for 2 hours and can only be used in the Library.

 Users can place a hold on a book when it is checked out to someone else to ensure it is returned by the due date.